 The laptop has a commendably spacious keyboard, reducing the odds of making an error.
 And it must be important for you as an accounting student.
 The keys have an ample size, which spread out nicely across the machine.
 Also, it has a numeric keypad in a 15.6″ model.

 The display is magnificent, with fantastic touch capabilities.
-When we put the screen to test streaming Netflix, we loved the colors and bright display.
+When we put the screen to test live streaming Netflix, we loved the colors and bright display.
 However, it has a glossy display, which may not be ideal for many reasons.
-The laptop has a 720p HD webcam, which makes your video-meetings go crazy.
+The laptop has a 720p HD webcam, which makes your video zoom meetings go crazy.

 The laptop has a 1080p resolution with color clarity and an anti-glare energy-efficient LED screen.
 It may be too bright for you sometimes.
 The latest 10th generation processor, Intel Core i5, is powerful enough for all your programs and daily tasks.